Featuring the first, affordable multi-family Passive House in Illinois!

 Health & Wellness

-LUCHA has also designed a network of programming around Tierra Linda’s core values which advances individual and family health through a wellness framework.
-Tierra Linda programming was developed in partnership with agencies such as Enterprise Community Partners and the Illinois Public Health Institute, which collaborated with LUCHA to create a comprehensive Community Health Action Plan to improve health outcomes for residents of LUCHA’s service areas.
-Now, with the leadership of LUCHA’s Health & Wellness Fellow, this plan is on its way to fostering a healthier, more mindful culture in our community.
+LUCHA has designed a network of programming around Tierra Linda’s core values which advances individual and family health through a wellness framework.
+Tierra Linda programming was developed in partnership with agencies such as Enterprise Community Partners and the Illinois Public Health Institute, which collaborated with LUCHA to create a comprehensive Community Health Action Plan to improve health outcomes for residents in LUCHA’s service areas.
+Now, with the leadership of LUCHA’s Health & Wellness Fellow, we are on our way to fostering a healthier, more mindful culture in our community.

 In September 2018, LUCHA celebrated Tierra Linda with a ribbon-cutting ceremony and community celebration.
 Relive the festivities with the photos below!